Manoz/split-me/split-me/readme.txt

 ========= Updates =========

 Be careful to save your /inc/custom.php file before updating the theme.
-If you have a PHP error when updating the theme: http://bit.ly/1kmVHbT .
+I removed the Theme Option page.
+You can now choose your layout and your own colors in 'Appearance' > 'Customize' in your back office.
+If you go in the WordPress Customizer, you will maybe see some PHP Errors.
+It's a bug with WordPress 3.9 and default header images.
+There is no impact in your website.
+The error will disapear in the next WordPress Update: https://core.trac.wordpress.org/ticket/27850

 ========= Instructions =========

-Split Me has no options because it does not seem necessary.
+Split Me has no extra options because it does not seem necessary.
-The only options are those available natively in WordPress:
+The only options are those available in the WordPress Customizer:
+* Custom layout (left or top header)
 * Custom header (the badass left picture)
 * Custom background (colors and images)
+* Custom colors (post titles, icons, menu, site title, etc...)

 Also, the theme has no sidebar and the thumbnails are not displayed in a <img> tag.
 That's why "Theme Check" will not find the_post_thumbnail() because it's not needed.
 Read below for the thumbnails.